ZakSiam/ScaleGNN-PE/README.md

 python -m pip install -r requirements.txt
 ```

-If your platform needs a specific PyTorch / PyTorch Geometric wheel combination, install the compatible PyTorch stack first, then install the remaining requirements.
+If the platform needs a specific PyTorch / PyTorch Geometric wheel combination, one must install the compatible PyTorch stack first, then install the remaining requirements.

-## Reproduce the report experiments
+## Reproduce the experiments

-The report uses QM9 domains with `|G|=1000`, `T=300`, and seeds `0..9`.
+The experiment uses QM9 domains with `|G|=1000`, `T=300`, and seeds `0..9`.
 All runner defaults are aligned with those values; the commands below spell out the result folders so the plotting scripts can consume them directly.

 ### 1. GNN-PE scratch and fine-tune